↑

 Capacity: If you’re just planning on taking shorter 1-3 night hikes, then go for a backpack with around 50 liters or more of storage space.
 You’ll be able to pack all the essentials, and most will have loops on the outside where you can strap on extra gear if needed.

 Frame: Most new hikers will choose an internal frame pack.
 These actually have a flat metal frame inside the backpack that gives it rigidity.
-Sometimes these metal frames can even be adjusted to the contours of your back.
+Sometimes you can even adjust the metal frames to fit the contours of your back.

 Front or Top-Loading: Many backpacks just offer a top-loading opening for the main compartment.
 This is ok, just make sure you pack the things you don’t need as often at the bottom of the pack.

 Some nicer packs have a front-loading panel.
-This makes packing and unpacking a little more like a standard suitcase and gives you quicker and easier access to all your gear.
+This makes packing and unpacking a little more like a standard suitcase.
+Plus, it gives you quicker and easier access to all your gear.

 Pockets: It’s nice to have a variety of different smaller pockets in addition to the large main compartment.
-They’re a nice place to store items you might need to reach for in a hurry, like snacks or a water bottle.
+They’re good for storing items you might need to reach for in a hurry, like snacks or a water bottle.

 Fit: Most backpacks come standard in either men’s or women’s sizes.
 Better quality backpacks even let you adjust the hip belt and shoulder straps up and down to fine-tune the fit to your torso.